Intervention/docs/image/v4/getting-started/introduction.md

 ### Features

 - Fluent API for common image editing tasks
-- Interchangable driver architecture for all popular PHP image processing extensions
+- Interchangeable driver architecture for all popular PHP image processing extensions
 - Support for GD, Imagick and [libvips](https://github.com/Intervention/image-driver-vips)
 - Processing of animated images with all drivers
 - Support for colorspaces and profiles